 =COUNTIF(D5:D16, "W") counts how many wins they had.

 As you have just seen, using COUNTIF function in Excel is very easy.
 However, the flexibility of the function allows for many criteria, including wildcard characters for partial matching, named ranges, other cell references, and even the use of other Excel functions.
-COUNTIF is truly a powerful function which can be used in a wide selection of real-life situation.
+COUNTIF is truly a powerful function that can be used in a wide selection of real-life situations.

 If you need to count cells with values greater than, less than, or equal to a specific number, all you need to do is add the corresponding operator to the criteria.